astropy/astropy-APEs/APE0.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Voting Members may and should participate in formal votes on:

-* adding new Voting Members,
+* Adding new Voting Members
-* removing Voting Members,
+* Removing Voting Members
-* electing Coordination Committee members,
+* Electing Coordination Committee members
-* removing Coordination Committee members,
+* Removing Coordination Committee members
-* appointment or removal of the Ombudsperson,
+* Appointment or removal of the Ombudsperson
-* changes to this Charter,
+* Changes to this Charter
-* other matters for which the Coordination Committee believes a vote is appropriate.
+* Other matters for which the Coordination Committee believes a vote is appropriate.

 The mechanism, timeline, and criteria for a decisive vote are specified in the